jhanink/javascript-things/README.md

 # Javascript Things

 It's impossible to remember everything, and it's hard to remember everything that's important.
 Maintaining a list of 'everything' isn't very useful, since that's what google, mdn, and stackoverflow are for.
 But I do want to remember some things.
-This acts as a reference for particular information that may or may not be useful to other persons.
+This is a reference to help me remember, and it may or may not be useful to other persons.

 ```
 npm install